 Species: C. felis

 Flea taxonomy is based on the external morphology of adults, namely features of their head, thorax and abdomens.
-The first description of a flea species comes from 1758.
+The first description of a flea species dates back to 1758.

-Fleas are part of the Insecta class.
-They are hematophagous insects, as both females and males sustain themselves on blood.
+Fleas belong to the Insecta class.
+They’re hematophagous insects, as both females and males sustain themselves on blood.
 Fleas go through complete metamorphosis (holometabolism), transitioning from eggs to larvae, to pupae, and finally to adults.
 Like all insects, fleas have six legs and three body segments.
 However, unlike most insects, they lack compound eyes.

 Within the infraorders, there are 18 families of fleas.
 Fleas of domestic and veterinary importance typically belong to the Pulicidae family, which is within the Pulicomorpha infraorder.